LaisSL08/UNIT1---CS-class/Projects/Project01.md

 ### Flow diagrams for algorithms
 ![flow](https://github.com/user-attachments/assets/93f4a0fb-66b8-4993-9b3d-b0b47deaeb82)
 **Fig. 1** This is the flow diagram for the algorithm used to search in the data file...
+**Fig. 2** This is the flow diagram for the algorithm used to search in the data file...
+**Fig. 3** This is the flow diagram for the algorithm used to search in the data file...

 ### Data storage